 The Perfect Bet is a tale of scientific creativity, ingenuity and audacity.
 Along the way, you'll meet the teams behind the betting equivalent of hedge funds; the mathematician who flipped a coin 25,000 times to see if it was fair; the college students who used a lottery loophole to yield huge profits; and the machines that have taught themselves to bluff and manipulate their opponents.
 You'll also discover how gambling shaped everything from probability to game theory, and chaos theory to artificial intelligence.

 The book is being published by Basic Books in the US and by Profile in the UK.
-Translation rights have also been sold in Brazil, China (simplified Chinese), Italy, Japan, Korea and Russia.
+Translation rights have also been sold in Brazil, China (simplified and traditional Chinese), Italy, Japan, Korea and Russia.
 My agent is Peter Tallack at The Science Factory.

 "This book is full of magic.
 It’s brimming with clever people and clever ideas...
 The links between betting and science run deep and wide, allowing Kucharski to cover some thrilling intellectual territory" —New Scientist